denelon/winget-pkgs/doc/spec/auto-approve.md

 ## Abstract

 [comment]: # Outline what this spec describes
 This specification defines criteria for auto-approval of PRs for a subset of packages in an allow list.
 These auto-approvals will be limited to packages in the allow list only when a limited set of properties have been modified.
+These would include:
+*  Package version
-These would include package version, package URL (filtered by logic for installer URLs on the same domain and path), and the Installer SHA256.
+*  Package URL (filtered by logic for installer URLs on the same domain and path)
+*  Installer SHA256
+*  Product Code

 ## Inspiration

 [comment]: # What were the drivers/inspiration behind the creation of this spec.
-Several packages have rich metadata and when new versions are added, the only changes are the installer portion of the URL, the Installer SHA256 the package version.
+Several packages have rich metadata and when new versions are added, the only changes are the installer metadata and other fields necessary to support the new version.
+Descriptive fields and other optional values require manual review.

 ## Solution Design